Baizhik/Performance-evaluation-of-GPU-based-parallel-sorting-algorithms-Project-Management-/README.md

 Reviewer response documents

 • plos2015.bst
-The desighn requirements of the paper from the journal
+The design requirements of the paper from the journal

 <img width="445" height="416" alt="image" src="https://github.com/user-attachments/assets/18a6d957-eb2e-4da1-a9b3-27e417a41e8b" />